Skip to content

 Frequently asked questions

-Does BC have a first-time buyer rebate?
+Does BC have a first-time buyer PTT exemption?

-Is the tax due at closing?
+Is PTT due at closing?